 He is a native of Columbus and enjoys spending time with his family more than anything.
 He is an avid outdoors man that enjoys hunting, fishing and most of all golf.

-As Spring Harbor’s Director of Sales & Marketing, Juanita Thomas is likely the first cheerful face prospective new residents meet.
-Overseeing all aspects of the community’s sales and marketing plans, advertising, media placements, sponsorships, budget growth projections, as well as social media, she loves meeting new residents and their families, while getting to know current residents even better.
+As Spring Harbor’s Director of Sales & Marketing, Zack Hamsley is likely the first cheerful face prospective new residents meet.
+Overseeing all aspects of the community’s sales and marketing plans, advertising, media placements, sponsorships, budget growth projections, as well as social media, he loves meeting new residents and their families, while getting to know current residents even better.
+He works very closely with an incredible marketing team: Margaret Ward, Sales Counselor and Dan Johnson, Move-in Coordinator

 As Accounting Director at Spring Harbor, Janet Peters manages the organization’s budgets and financials, as well as oversees accounts receivable and accounts payable.